 “The Eggbot chassis is made of tough fiberglass, with integrated heat sinks for the included motors.
 The pen and egg motors are high-torque precision stepping motors, and the pen lift mechanism is a quiet and reliable servo motor.
 The Eggbot kit is easy to assemble in a couple of hours, and only requires a couple of basic tools like miniature Phillips-head and flathead screwdrivers.
 The Eggbot kit comes complete with a fully assembled and tested EiBotBoard USB interface/motor driver board.
 The Eggbot is normally controlled through a set of open-source extensions to Inkscape, the excellent, popular and free vector graphics program.
 Basic operation is much like that of a printer driver: you import or make a drawing in Inkscape, and use the extensions to plot your drawing onto whatever object you’ve mounted in the Eggbot.” —Evil Mad Scientist

-Andrew, being Andrew the Awesome, got it up and running in the blink of an eye while I scouted the grounds for a round object to practice on.
+Andrew, being Andrew the Awesome, was trying to figure out is blackout bingo legit and ended up getting it up and running in the blink of an eye while I scouted the grounds for a round object to practice on.